I’m Lilley — a lifelong storyteller and journalist-in-training.

 Missouri Press Association award-winner

-Now a senior at Mizzou, I am an advanced reporter and morning newscaster for KBIA — the NPR station in Columbia, Mo., that I have been reporting for since my sophomore year.
 Over time, I’ve only grown a stronger love for radio journalism, and as I refine my skills and formulate my goals for the future, I will continue to seek out new ways to do impactful, public service reporting.
 I always have — and always will — love journalism for its ability to teach me about the world and serve others as I do so.
+I credit my huge crew of supporters, including family who always read my articles, friends who keep me sane and professors who impart valuable knowledge, for continuing to encourage me as I journey through college and grow my journalistic toolkit.